 Communication and Membership Officer

 Sunantaya (Nam) Pinyopimolporn

-Capacity Development Assistant
+Capacity Development Officer

 The SRP Technical Committee (view Terms of Reference) is appointed by the SRP Board and chaired by a volunteer Board member.
 The Technical Committee is concerned primarily with the integrity and quality control of the SRP System.
 The committee will provide oversight of implementation of the SRP Standard, Performance Indicators, Assurance Scheme, National Interpretation Guidelines, use of the SRP logo and claims, technical and scientific guidance and grievances concerning the operation of the system.
 The Technical Committee is expected to work collaboratively in providing recommendations and guidance to the SRP Board, the Secretariat as well as to SRP National Chapters and institutional members of SRP.

 This SRP Monitoring and Evaluation (M&E) Committee (view Terms of Reference) is appointed by the SRP Board and chaired by a volunteer Board member.
 The M&E Committee is concerned primarily with the collection, aggregation, analysis and reporting of SRP project data generated by members and partner projects around the world.
 This committee will provide oversight over development of an ICT-based system-wide reporting architecture for SRP, make recommendations to the Board on selection of provider(s) to develop an ICT-based system-wide reporting architecture for SRP; and advise on policies and procedures for data management, data privacy and legal compliance, security and linkages with global reporting frameworks.